Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 - Help desk identity verification.

 If a request creates urgency, bypasses normal approval, asks for secrecy, changes payment details, or requests sensitive data, verify through a known trusted channel.

+High-risk business workflows usually involve one of four things: money, identity, access, or sensitive data.
+If a scenario involves any of these, assume normal process matters more than speed.

 ### Remote Work Risks